Movies Filmed in Wadi Rum featured image found on Unsplash by Juli Kosolapova

 Movies Filmed in Wadi Rum in Jordan

-If you recently saw Denis Villeneuve’s Dune, then you may think the fictional planet of Arrakis looks a bit familiar.
+If you saw Denis Villeneuve’s Dune movies, then you may think the fictional planet of Arrakis looks a bit familiar.
 That’s because it’s actually a popular filming location in the country of Jordan.
-Dune is just one of many movies filmed in the country, specifically in Wadi Rum.
+The Dune movies are just some of the many movies filmed in the country, often in Wadi Rum.

 How many do you think you know about already?
 Before I get into the list of movies, here’s more about the location: